 Stress takes its toll on the body, resulting in an increase in blood pressure, heartburn, headaches, and exhaustion.
 It also manifests psychologically, with symptoms including irritability, anxiety, depression and insomnia.
 All of this compounds to create a state of unhappiness and, the opposite of what we’re aiming to achieve, a lack of productivity.
 But there is hope!
 Here are 7 things that you can do to combat stress, promote mindfulness and make the most of year-end excitement!

 1. Change what you eat

-As I write this, I have a nice big box of donuts on my desk, which I bought to help me combat Monday blues.
+As I write this, I have a nice big box of doughnuts on my desk, which I bought to help me combat Monday blues.
 When we’re stressed, we reach out for comfort foods, but according to research, they actually make us feel worse, as we often feel lethargic and guilty after consuming heavy foods.
-You’d be better off reaching into the veggie box because healthy foods like green vegetables, blueberries, yoghurt, and salmon or turkey breast are proven to reduce stress levels.
+You’d be better off reaching into the veggie box because healthy foods like green vegetables, blueberries, yoghurt, and salmon or turkey breast are proven to reduce stress levels which in turn promotes mindfulness.
 If you still feel like you need something sweet, go for antioxidant-rich dark chocolate which reduces stress hormones, and also triggers the walls of your blood vessels to relax, lowering blood pressure and improving circulation.

 2. Get some exercise

 Keeping active is one of the best ways to reduce stress.
 Not only does physical effort distract your mind, but it also releases endorphins, your brains natural feel-good neurotransmitters.
 An exercise that focuses on breathing as well as physical action, such as yoga or tai-chi, is also good for mindfulness.
 Whatever style of exercise you prefer, it’s always better if you’re doing something you love.
 Hiking, running, swimming, karate, rock climbing and even gardening are great, fun ways to get your body moving and your blood flowing.